philippeflores/philippeflores.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2024-06-03 00:00:00-0000
+date: 2024-11-26 00:00:00-0000
 inline: true
 related_posts: true
 ---

-Start of a Postdoc on gravitational waves detection and bivariate signal processing at Gipsa-Lab in Grenoble.
+Partcipation of the LORAINNE'24 workshop on LOw-Rank Approximations and their Interactions with Neural NEtworks in Nancy.